 Shinjuku and the adult entertainment district known as Kabukicho are filled with stylish host clubs, bars, and all kinds of entertainment that’s definitely not for kids.
-But it’s also where you can visit one of the most beautiful gardens in Tokyo, pet cats by the hour at a cat café, bar hop the Golden Gai, and eat at the robot restaurant.
+But it’s also where you can visit one of the most beautiful gardens in Tokyo, walk through the red light district, bar hop the Golden Gai, and eat at the robot restaurant.

 Countless host and hostess clubs line the back streets of Kabuki-cho…

 …and if you’re a foreigner, this area is perfectly safe to wander around – even at night.
 But the businesses and clubs in this district cater to Japanese only.
 Nobody minds us walking around and looking, but we need to make special arrangements if we want to visit a host or hostess club.

 But Kabuki-cho isn’t the only playground in Shinjuku – next door is a warren of small streets called Golden Gai, with alleyways lined with tiny bars that seat 8-10 people each.

 Some of these bars welcome foreigners without an accompanying Japanese person, some don’t.
 If you want to go into one, pause at the entrance and get a feel for whether you’d be welcome or not.
 If it feels like you’d be welcome, ask the bartender, “Is it OK to come in?”
 Even if they don’t speak English, they’ll understand and tell you.
 There’s often a ¥500 – ¥1000 cover charge at these small bars, so if it’s not posted, ask.